PranayJagtap06/PranayJagtap06/README.md

 ### Hi there 👋
 I'm an Electrical Engineer ⚡ turned Python Enthusiast 🐍 and Machine Learning Explorer 🤖.
 Here, you'll find my journey through code, from structured circuits to structured data.
 Dive into my Python projects 💻 and ML notebooks 📓 as I unravel the mysteries of machine learning and power up the future with code! ⚡🧠
+- 🚀 Build Indian foreign exchange reserves predictor and 0-5 hand sign classifier streamlit app.
+- 🚀 Build a DC-DC converter calculator with Flutter.
-- 🌱 I’m currently exploring Machine Learning
+- 🌱 I’m currently exploring NLP.
 <!--
 **PranayJagtap06/PranayJagtap06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.